 When creating an email creative, it is important to consider how your content will be seen by both spam filters and recipients.
 The following are guidelines that generally help with both deliverability, and with getting recipients to take action in your email.
 Note that while these suggestions are not guarantees for better results, they do generally help to improve your email.

-Are your subject lines engaging?
 The subject line is the vital first impression of your offer, so an engaging subject line is key to encouraging users to open your email.
-Is your offer time sensitive?
-Let your audience know!
-Does your email contain an exclusive deal or coupon?
-Tell your audience what’s inside!
-Give your audience a reason to open your email.
+Details such as time sensitivity and special offers should be brought up right away, to add a sense of urgency to your email.
 Put yourself in the user’s shoes and think how you would react to seeing your subject line in an inbox of 20+ emails.
 Would you just delete the message along with the rest, or would it stick out to you and make you want to learn more?

 Emojis are a type of character that can be useful in certain situations, but aren’t inherently good or bad.
 Adding them won’t necessarily help your campaign, but it won’t necessarily hurt it either.
 Ultimately, you want to use your discretion and decide whether or not an Emoji would be appropriate for your campaign.
 Using too many or using them without purpose can come off as obnoxious, but if you are advertising for a cruise line, a boat emoji may work well in your subject.
 Keep in mind though, that not all users will have the same Emoji support in their inbox.
 Mobile phones generally will be able to display the latest Emoji, but Outlook on Windows 7 for example has limited support, so make sure you are testing to see which Emoji will and won’t appear.